BurkeBelle/MOSAIC-MedMNIST/README.md

 </div>

-> **Key takeaway:** Independent training (18 separate models) achieves higher accuracy but requires storing and maintaining 18 checkpoints.
-MOSAIC provides a single unified checkpoint with competitive performance — when scaling beyond ~25 datasets, MOSAIC becomes more parameter-efficient than LoRA-Independent.
-Even at matched parameter budget (LoRA r=192, ~7.08M), scaling rank 24× yields only +1% accuracy, indicating that **cross-task interference — not capacity — is the bottleneck**, which MOSAIC's expert routing directly addresses.
+Why not just train 18 LoRA models?
+You can.
+LoRA-Independent (r=8) hits 85.50%, higher than MOSAIC's 84.16%.
+But that's 18 separate checkpoints.
+MOSAIC is one.
+Past ~25 datasets, MOSAIC's total parameter cost is actually lower.
+Also worth noting: scaling LoRA rank from 8 to 192 (24×) only gains ~1% accuracy, which suggests the real problem isn't model capacity, it's interference between tasks.
+That's exactly what expert routing is designed to fix.

 ## Project Structure